Newcomb's problem: Analogies and extensions

-Another related problem is the meta-Newcomb problem.
+Nick Bostrom has proposed an extension of Newcomb's problem, called the meta-Newcomb problem.
 The setup of this problem is similar to the original Newcomb problem.
 However, the twist here is that the predictor may elect to decide whether to fill box B after the player has made a choice, and the player does not know whether box B has already been filled.
 There is also another predictor: a "meta-predictor" who has reliably predicted both the players and the predictor in the past, and who predicts the following: "Either you will choose both boxes, and the predictor will make its decision after you, or you will choose only box B, and the predictor will already have made its decision."
 In this situation, a proponent of choosing both boxes is faced with the following dilemma: if the player chooses both boxes, the predictor will not yet have made its decision, and therefore a more rational choice would be for the player to choose box B only.
 But if the player so chooses, the predictor will already have made its decision, making it impossible for the player's decision to affect the predictor's decision.

+In the late 1950s, R.A.
+Fisher proposed an analogy between Newcomb's problem and the rationality of smoking under the (now known to be false) supposition that smoking does not cause cancer but rather, a so-called "smoker's lesion" is probabilistically connected with both smoking and cancer.
+In what is called the "tickle defense", the real-life relevance of this analogy is disputed by noting that the causal mechanism for such a lesion would have to work by increasing the player's expected utility if they were to smoke.
+If so, the player must know whether he has the lesion as long as he knows the payoff-matrix parameters to make a rational choice regarding the problem—and if he does not know these parameters, then he is not facing a decision problem at all.
+Nevertheless, such medical analogies are still often considered "realistic versions" of Newcomb's problem.